top of page

 DO I NEED A PARTNER TO JOIN THE PERFORMING TEAMS?

 Not in our teams!
-In three of our teams, we focus on individual footwork
+We focus on individual footwork

 and styling.
 This focus allows us to increase our understanding of timing,